This post may contain affiliate links. Please read our disclosure policy.

 - All-Purpose Flour: Used to thicken the gravy, creating a smooth, velvety texture.
 When cooked with fat, it forms a roux, the base of a traditional gravy.

-- Chicken Broth (or Turkey/Vegetable Broth): A liquid base that enhances the flavor of the gravy.
+- Chicken or Turkey Broth: A liquid base that enhances the flavor of the gravy.
 It adds moisture and helps achieve the desired consistency while balancing the drippings’ richness.

 - Salt and Pepper: Essential seasonings that bring out the gravy flavors, adding a touch of heat and enhancing the savory notes.
 These can be adjusted to taste, depending on the saltiness of the drippings.

-- Giblets and Neck of the Turkey (Optional): The heart, liver, gizzards, and neck of the turkey.
+- Giblets and Turkey Neck (Optional): The heart, liver, gizzards, and neck of the turkey.
 When simmered, diced, and incorporated into the final sauce, these add an extra layer of flavor and texture to the gravy.
 The giblets contribute a rich, meaty taste, while the neck meat adds a tender, subtle note.

 How to Make Turkey Gravy

-Whichever way you make this easy turkey gravy (with or without giblets), it is super tasty and delicious.
+Whichever way you make this easy turkey gravy (with or without giblets), it is super tasty and delicious!
+Scroll to the bottom of the post to see the full recipe and instructions.

-Continue to cook, whisking constantly, until the mixture turns a golden brown—this is your roux.
-Once the roux is golden, gradually whisk in 4 cups of chicken broth or stock and add a cup of dripping liquid.
+- Continue to cook, whisking constantly, until the mixture turns a golden brown; this is the roux.
+Gradually whisk in 4 cups of chicken broth or stock and add a cup of dripping liquid.

-Once the giblets have cooled, discard the liver (as it can give the gravy a strong flavor) and use your fingers to pick any meat off the turkey neck.
+- Once the giblets have cooled, discard the liver (as it can give the gravy a strong flavor) and use your fingers to pick any meat off the turkey neck.
 Add this meat to the rest of the giblets.
-Dice the giblets into small pieces and set them aside for later use in the gravy.
+Dice the giblets into small pieces and add them to the gravy.

 Giblets are the edible internal organs of a bird, typically including the heart, liver, gizzards, and neck.
 These parts are often included with a whole turkey and can be used to add rich flavor to gravy, stuffing, or broth.